buenos-nachos/time-sync/README.md

 import { refreshRates } from "@buenos-nachos/time-sync";
 import { sync } from "./setupFile";

-// The subscribe method forms the Most interactions with TimeSync are expected to be handled via subscriptions const unsubscribe1 = sync.subscribe({
+// The subscribe method forms the backbone of the library.
+Most interactions
+// involving TimeSync are expected to be handled via subscriptions. const unsubscribe1 = sync.subscribe({
 	// This tells TimeSync to start an interval to dispatch a new update to all
 	// subscribers in five minutes. refreshRates contains a set of